-Georgian President Says She Will Not Recognize Vote Results, Calls For Protests
+Georgian President Won't Recognize Vote Results, Calls For Protests, Alleges Russian Interference

-Georgian President Salome Zurabishvili speaks to the media after voting in Tbilisi on October 26.
+Georgian President Salome Zurabishvili speaks to the media in Tbilisi on October 27.
+She called for street protests after a parliamentary vote that she claims was marred by a "Russian special operation."

-TBILISI -- Pro-Western Georgian President Salome Zurabishvili, who has broken with the ruling Georgian Dream party, said she will not recognize the results of parliamentary elections held on October 26 and said that the country has been the victim of a “Russian special operation.”
+TBILISI -- Pro-Western Georgian President Salome Zurabishvili, who has broken with the ruling Georgian Dream party, said she will not recognize the results of parliamentary elections held on October 26 and alleged that the country has been the victim of a “Russian special operation.”

 Western observers also demanded an investigation into alleged irregularities.